-Police eventually discovered that the bottles of Tylenol must have been purchased by the culprit, contaminated at their home, and then returned to the store shelves where they were bought by the victims.
+Police eventually determined that the bottles of Tylenol must have been purchased by the culprit, contaminated at their home, and then returned to the store shelves where they were bought by the victims.

 Though the case was highly publicized nationwide, police never caught the person responsible.
-However, there was one suspect, initially, who has remained the prime suspect ever since: a man named James William Lewis.
+However, there was one man, initially, who has remained the prime suspect ever since: James William Lewis.

 Lewis had sent a letter to Johnson & Johnson asking for $1 million if they wanted the poisonings to stop.
 He was later convicted of extortion and served 13 years of a 20-year sentence.